nosos-kindynos/Computation/README.md

 Time Complexity: summation i from 1 to n ip nci (assumming one cycle to be a primary binary operation)

 # Note:
-For running in current computers relevant approximations may be needed to achieve an output in a considerable time , which may depend on the processing speed of the computer
+For running in current computers relevant approximations may be needed to achieve an output in a considerable time , which may vary depending on the processing speed of the computer

 The probability may be calculated by taking into account not all the paths but the relatively dominant paths ,  which can be ranked on an estimate based on the degree of connection, thus a constraint which holds the backtrack variable True if a path lenth overshoots the input parameter while exploring may be added to the find_all_possible_paths function in the above pseudocode.